 Under the direction of Colin Camerer, Caltech's Robert Kirby Professor of Behavioral Economics, the T&C Chen Center for Social and Decision Neuroscience is investigatingtwo important higher-order functions of the human brain: making decisions, and processing and guiding social interactions.

 The T&C Chen Center for Systems Neuroscience—directed by Doris Tsao, professor of biology and a Howard Hughes Medical Institute Investigator— is addressing the challenge of understanding how a large group of neurons firing in concert gives rise to cognition.
 The Caltech researchers working in this center explore the neural circuits and computations that underlie perception, thought, emotion, memory, decision making, and behavior.

-The Center for Molecular and Cellular Neuroscience, led by Viviana Gradinaru, Caltech assistant professor of biology and biological engineering and a Heritage Medical Research Institute Investigator, unites a contingent of Caltech researchers who are making discoveries about the brain's anatomy and development, how neurons communicate, and how processes in the brain can go wrong.
+The Center for Molecular and Cellular Neuroscience, led by Viviana Gradinaru, professor of neuroscience and biological engineering and a Heritage Medical Research Institute Investigator, unites a contingent of Caltech researchers who are making discoveries about the brain's anatomy and development, how neurons communicate, and how processes in the brain can go wrong.